mockoon/mockoon/packages/cli/README.md

 $ mockoon-cli start --data https://domain.com/your-environment-file.json
 ```

-> **Use a legacy export file**
->
-> While we recommend using the method above to launch your mocks with the CLI, you can still use Mockoon's [legacy export files](https://mockoon.com/docs/latest/mockoon-data-files/import-export-mockoon-format/).

 ### Use an OpenAPI specification file

 Another option is to directly pass an OpenAPI specification file as the `data` parameter.
 Mockoon supports both JSON and YAML formats in versions 2.0.0 and 3.0.0.